 “That little fact alone is probably the biggest factor that has kept Buddy Holly’s music alive for 16 years after his death,” said Norman Petty, who first recorded Holly and got him into the industry.

 The influence of Buddy Holly and the Crickets was profound.
 Just look at the many known performers who capitalized upon the sound — Elvis Presley, the Beatles, Jerry Lee Lewis, the Everly Brothers, Ritchie Valens, The Rolling Stones, Paul Anka, Neil Sedaka and Frankie Avalon, just to name a few.
 (Hear John Lennon’s cover of “Peggy Sue” here.)

-Buddy Holly sings Peggy Sue on Ed Sullivan (1957)
+Buddy Holly songs: Singing Peggy Sue on Ed Sullivan (1957)

 Even though he was only in the spotlight for three years or so before his passing, Holly made a few appearances on television.
 Buddy Holly and the Crickets also appeared on the long-running Ed Sullivan Show, performing “Peggy Sue” on December 1, 1957.

 This recording of “Peggy Sue,” then, is one of the few moving pictures we still have today of one of the original rock stars.

 Buddy Holly’s career cut short 16 years ago (1975)

 By Mike Wester, Lubbock Avalanche-Journal (Texas) February 2, 1975

 You know it’s a lie